battlecode/battlecode21/specs/specs.md

 # Battlecode 2020

-_The formal specification of this year's game, version 2020.0.1.2._
+_The formal specification of this year's game._
+Current version: 2020.1.0.0

 _Warning: This document and the game it describes will be tweaked as the competition progresses.
 We'll try to keep changes to a minimum, but will likely have to make modifications to keep the game balanced.